chris-peterson/pwsh-gitlab/README.md

 The following switches are supported when possible:

+`-WhatIf` : For mutable operations (or for some complex query operations), gives a preview of what actions would be taken

+`-Select` : Select into a property of the response.
+A shortcut for `| Select-Object -ExpandProperty` or select multiple properties separated by commas

 `-SiteUrl` : Optional.
 By default, site url is inferred from the local git context.
 Providing a value overrides this value.
 The provided value must match a configured site's url (e.g. `gitlab.com`)

-`-WhatIf` : For mutable operations (or for some complex query operations), gives a preview of what actions would be taken

 `-Follow` : For operations that create a resource, follow the the URL after creation